 The ASPIRE initiative encourages and promotes outstanding performance and excellence in education.
 An ASPIRE award allows schools to be recognised internationally for their excellence in education.
 ASPIRE recognition provides the entrepreneurial university with an enhanced capability for monitoring, demonstrating and promoting its exceptional excellence in teaching and learning.

 The ASPIRE initiative was launched at AMEE 2012 and following a pilot process was successfully implemented in 2013.
-The annual closing date for submissions is 31st January.
+The closing date for 2022 submissions is 28th February 2022.
 The awards are presented at the AMEE annual conference in August/September, reported in the press and promoted on the ASPIRE, AMEE and MedEdWorld websites.

 1 Harden R M and Wilkinson D 2011.
 Excellence in teaching and learning in medical schools.
 Medical Teacher 33:95-96